eic/ddDircAction/README.md

 # ddDircAction
-determine position and direction of primary particles incident on dirc bars, and save this info to a tree
+Determine position and direction of primary particles incident on dirc bars, and save this info to a tree.
+It is a stepping action, so it is also useful for saving information related to OP creation and other processes occurring in geant4 navigation.
+The code also kills OPs created in the prism/lenses, as a temporary workaround while we wait for npsim PR 75 (https://github.com/eic/npsim/pull/75).

 ## get and build code
 ```